NhatNguyen1502/java-database-capstone/user_stories.md

 _As a patient, I want to book an appointment with a doctor at an available time slot, so that I can receive medical consultation at a convenient time._

 **Acceptance Criteria:**
-1. Patient selects doctor and views available time slots in calendar view
+1. Patient selects doctor and views available time slots based on doctor_schedules
-2. Only available time slots are selectable
+2. System checks schedule_exceptions to exclude blocked times
-3. Patient can add appointment reason/notes during booking
+3. Patient can add appointment_reason and patient_notes during booking
-4. System prevents double-booking of the same time slot
+4. System prevents double-booking via UNIQUE constraint (doctor_id, appointment_date, appointment_time)
-5. Confirmation message displays appointment details upon successful booking
-6. Patient receives confirmation email with appointment details
+5. Appointment status defaults to 'scheduled'
+6. created_at timestamp is automatically recorded

 **Priority:** High

 **Story Points:** 8

-**Notes:**
-- Implement time zone handling for multi-location systems
-- Consider adding virtual/telemedicine appointment options

 ---